 “What that fixture does is amazing,” says Erickson.
 “Optically we were only required to graze the outside of the columns.
 We’re grazing the outside of the columns, and lighting them inside and outside through the skylight, with a fixture that is smaller and has a lower profile than the previous metal halide fixtures.
 That’s quite an engineering feat that Mike can stake his reputation on.”

 Once the fixtures were approved, deciding how to control the new color-changing capabilities became paramount.
 Aubrey recommended ETC, and although Erickson hadn’t worked with ETC before Aubrey’s recommendation persuaded him.
 “The choice was easy because to me ETC is the gold standard globally when it comes to DMX RGBW controls,” says Aubrey.

 And the flagship of that gold standard of architectural control is Paradigm.
 The system is powerful enough to control the largest of projects, and flexible enough to handle anything a designer or building code can ask for.
 With Paradigm the Port Authority has a system that automatically dims or brightens according to a schedule or sensors, yet also has the ability to run custom looks for state or national holidays.
 With Touchscreen controllers Port Authority managers can dial in any preset look then immediately customize it with individual fixture control if they want.

 “This ability to have presets but still be able to custom control the lights individually and re-record presets if they wanted was important to the Port Authority.
 They wanted to maintain the dignity of the space and be a respectful neighbor,” says Sam Updike of At Full Lighting, the Paradigm installer.
 “We worked with Port Authority every step of the way to make sure everything was perfect and the end result was exactly that.”

-For more information about ETC, please visit etcconnect.com.
+For more information please visit etcconnect.com.